danfuzz/bashy-lib/doc/arg-processor.md

-* Multiple values can be passed to an option by following the option name with a pair of square brackets and an equal sign (`[]=`) and then a series of space-separated words, with standard shell rules for quoting and escaping in order to pass special characters, e.g. `--some-option[]='this "and that"'`.
+* Multiple values can be passed to an option by following the option name with a pair of square brackets and an equal sign (`[]=`) and then a series of space-separated words, with quotes recognized as delimiting words with special characters.
+Single-quoted (`'...'`) and dollar-quoted (`$'...'`) strings are interpreted in the shell-usual ways.
+Double-quoted (`"..."`) strings are treated like single-quoted; notably, they do not undergo any shell substitutions or backslash interpretation.
+E.g. `--some-option[]='this "and that" $'and other' 'things'`.

   This multi-value form will also work for options that don't allow values or allow only one value (though there are probably few reasons to favor this form